 - Neuroradiology, including CT and MR

-- Musculoskeletal radiology, including CT and MR
+- Musculoskeletal radiology, including CT, MR and US

 - Musculoskeletal procedures